ctb/titus-blog/src/2014-ingelfinger-rule.rst

 Facebook.
 We have designated an upper limit of dissemination to 25 researchers (via e-mail) or 150 "friends" (via Facebook).

-Third, this blog post and/or a link to the preprint may be publicized via Twitter or other social media Web sites, as long as it is not "reblogged" (via retweet) to more than 5,000 total individuals or acknowledged (e.g. "favorited") by more than a 150.
+Third, a blog post and/or a link to the preprint may be publicized via Twitter or other social media Web sites, as long as it is not "reblogged" (via retweet) to more than 5,000 total individuals or acknowledged (e.g. "favorited") by more than 150.

 We believe that these numbers provide a fair and equitable balance between protecting the scientific literature from undue dissemination